23 Jun OWM People: Paul Fieldhouse

 Meet our brilliant people as we share their opinions, knowledge and experience in our series of quick fire staff interviews.
-Our first interview is with Engineering Manager and Director, Paul Fieldhouse.
+Our first interview is with Engineering Manager, Paul Fieldhouse.

 Give us some background to your experience in the Industry

 The majority of my time working within the industry has been spent on project work for offshore potable water systems and more specifically engineering, remedial and new installation scopes.
 I have vast experience in all the engineering specifications of offshore water systems and the general engineering requirements associated with offshore scopes of work.